 In addition to providing the vehicle, MMNA employees volunteered their time, building more than 160 emergency supply kits for area families.

 Car crashes are the number–one cause of death among teens in the United States, and Mitsubishi Motors wants to do something about it.
 Recently, MMNA and its Nashville–area dealers assembled a fleet of Community Utility Vehicles to host the first ever Mitsubishi Road Safety Rally for teens and their parents living near MMNA’s new corporate home in Franklin, Tennessee.

-Working with a nationally recognized nonprofit organization that conducts a multitude of advanced driver training programs across the country each year, Hallmark Mitsubishi of Madison, Tennessee and Tim Short Mitsubishi of Clarksville, Tennessee helped to train dozens of teens and their parents to be safer behind the wheel.
-Each session included 30 minutes of classroom time followed by more than three hours behind the wheel of new 2020 Mitsubishi Outlander Sport and Eclipse Cross models with professional instructors.
+Working with a nationally recognized nonprofit organization that conducts a multitude of advanced driver training programs across the country each year, North Nashville Mitsubishi of Madison, Tennessee and Tim Short Mitsubishi of Clarksville, Tennessee helped to train dozens of teens and their parents to be safer behind the wheel.
+Each session included 30 minutes of classroom time followed by more than three hours behind the wheel of new 2021 Mitsubishi Outlander Sport and Eclipse Cross models with professional instructors.
 The curriculum included Distracted Driving Awareness, Panic Braking, Crash Avoidance, Dropped–wheel/Off-road Recovery and Car Control/Skid Recovery.

-Creating value through CSR
+Creating Value Through CSR

 Mitsubishi Motors is working together with local people and NGOs across the world to voluntarily and actively make efforts to support the activities of society and contribute to the development of healthy, sustainable communities.